MP4 to MKV Converter — Free Online

 Can I batch-convert multiple MP4 files to MKV at once?

 Yes.
-Drop up to 10 MP4 files in a single batch and FileChange converts them all in one click.
+Drop as many MP4 files as you like in a single batch and FileChange converts them all in one click.
 Each file is processed independently and then offered as a download.